-Essos, often simply called the east, is the largest of the three known continents in the world.
-It lies east of Westeros and north of Sothoros, stretching from the Shivering Sea in the north to the Summer Sea in the south, and from the Narrow Sea in the west to the lands surrounding the Jade Sea in the east.
+Essos, often simply called the east, is the largest of the four known continents in the world.
+It lies east of Westeros and north of Sothoros and Ulthos, stretching from the Shivering Sea in the north to the Summer Sea in the south, and from the narrow sea in the west to the lands surrounding the Jade Sea in the east.
 Essos is populated by many different peoples and has a vast and varied geography.

 Essos is roughly the size of Eurasia with similar latitudinal and longitudinal dimensions.
 It is considerably larger than Westeros, though its true extent is unknown as no map of the entire continent currently exists.
 The north coast of the mainland is separated from the polar cap by the Shivering Sea.
 To the south, across the Summer Sea, lies the uncharted continent of Sothoryos.
 In the extreme east, across the Jade Sea, sit Asshai, Yi Ti, and the mysterious region called the Shadow Lands.
 South of the Shadow Lands is the continent of Ulthos.

 Essosi geography and climate vary greatly.
-Being separated from the polar cap of the Lands of Always Winter and located farther to the south, it is affected by winters to a lesser extent then Westeros.
+Being separated from the polar cap of the Land of Always Winter and located farther to the south, it is affected by winters to a lesser extent then Westeros.